Historical Markers in Lowndes County, Mississippi

 Lowndes County Timeline

-This timeline provides a condensed summary of the historical journey of Lowndes County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lowndes County, Mississippi.

 - 1830: Lowndes County is established as a county of the state of Mississippi.